jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 5.0.5 (2023/10/10) =
+* Add: Carousel autoplay and better captions.
+* Add: Option to keep the images's aspect ratio with Carousel.
+* Update: Infinite Scroll now has its own section and loading styles.
+* Fix: Display an error message instead of crashing for backtrack limit exhaustion.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.0.4 (2023/10/28) =
 * Fix: Previously generated gallery previews were not showing at all, now handled properly.
 * Update: Adjusted infinite scroll images to fit parent div.